MatheusRich/matheusrich.github.io/_drafts/my-first-month-or-so-with-rust.md

 ### 🤝 The compiler is my friend

-After a long time writing in an interpreted dynamic typed language like Ruby, Rust compiler was a breath of fresh air.
+After a long time writing in an interpreted dynamic typed language like Ruby, Rust's compiler was a breath of fresh air.
 It's **so good** to know that I got a type checker having my back when I screw things up.
 I feel like I have to write fewer tests but still have the feeling that everything is working.